|COMMAND MASTER CHIEF

-In 1991, Master Chief Eastridge was ordered to Fighter Squadron One Five Four (VF-154) where he took part in the turn-over of Forward Deployed Naval Forces (FDNF) only permanently forward deployed aircraft carrier.
+In 1991, Master Chief Eastridge was ordered to Fighter Squadron One Five Four (VF-154) where he took part in the turn-over of Forward Deployed Naval Forces (FDNF) on the only permanently forward deployed aircraft carrier.
 VF-154 also became the first forward deployed Tomcat squadron.
-From there, CMDCM Eastridge made two deployments, the Team Spirit ‘93 exercise, and numerous Multi-National exercises both afloat and ashore.
-During this tour, he was promoted to AD2.
+While there, Master Chief Eastridge made two deployments, and participated in the Team Spirit ‘93 exercise and numerous Multi-National exercises both afloat and ashore.
+During this tour with VF-154, he was promoted to AD2.

 In October 1994, Master Chief Eastridge returned to AIMD Atsugi for another shore tour, and earned his Enlisted Aviation Warfare Specialist wings, finishing out as the Departmental Career Counselor.

 In October 1997, Master Chief Eastridge reported back to VF-154 and was promoted to AD1 two months later.
-In 1998, he was fortunate to participate in another FDNF Carrier Turnover between the USS Independence and the USS Kitty Hawk (CV-63).
-He worked as the Line Division LPO, Power Plants Night Shift Supervisor, and as a Multi-systems Quality Assurance Representative.
+In 1998, he was fortunate enough to participate in another FDNF Carrier Turnover between the USS Independence (CV-62) and the USS Kitty Hawk (CV-63).
+He worked as the Line Division Leading Petty Officer (LPO), Power Plants Night-Shift Supervisor, and as a Multi-systems Quality Assurance Representative.
 He did two more Persian Gulf deployments, Spring Training to Australia, as well as multiple sea and shore detachments.

 In January of 2004, he reported to Commander, Carrier Air Wing FIVE (CVW-5), Atsugi, Japan.
-Upon reporting, he was made the CVW-5 Det LCPO for his first year on board.
-He then moved over to the Maintenance side of CVW-5, where he was fortunate enough to become a Snoopy (Dog) on board the USS Kitty Hawk.
+Upon reporting, he was made the CVW-5 Det Leading Chief Petty Officer (LCPO) for his first year on board.
+He then moved over to the Maintenance side of CVW-5, where he was fortunate enough to become a “Snoopy” (Dog) on board the USS Kitty Hawk.
 During this tour, he was promoted to ADCS.

 In March of 2007, Master Chief Eastridge reported to the Fighting Redcocks of VFA-22.
 Starting out as the Quality Assurance Supervisor, he then moved to Maintenance Control for two combat deployments, including the first combat deployment of the AESA radar.
-After that, he worked as the Aircraft Division as the LCPO.
-In April of 2010, he was promoted to AFCM and went to the re-convening of the FY-11 SCPO selection board.
+After that, he worked as the Aircraft Division LCPO.
+In April of 2010, he was promoted to AFCM and went to the re-convening of the FY-11 Senior Chief Petty Officer selection board.

 In August of 2010, Master Chief Eastridge reported to the Blue Diamonds of VFA-146 as the Maintenance Master Chief.
-After a NAS Fallon detachment and TSTA, the Blue Diamonds got underway in February of 2011 for a scheduled C5F deployment on board the USS Ronald Reagan (CVN-76).
-One month into the deployment, the Reagan was directed to render Humanitarian Assistance/Disaster Relief assistance to the people of Japan.
+After an NAS Fallon detachment and TSTA, the Blue Diamonds got underway in February of 2011 for a scheduled Fifth Fleet deployment on board the USS Ronald Reagan (CVN-76).
+One month into the deployment the Reagan was directed to render Humanitarian Assistance/Disaster Relief assistance to the people of Japan following the 2011 Tohuko earthquake and tsunami.
 During this period, he was selected to become a Command Master Chief.